 Shopping and food in Argentina

 Buying food in Argentina differs a lot from what Westerners may be accustomed to.
 Instead of going to larger supermarkets which sell everything under one roof, Argentines prefer shopping at more specialist shops – which often lowers the price of groceries significantly.
 This means instead of running into one store to get the weekly shopping, Argentines would go to the bakery for bread, the butcher for meat, and the grocer for fresh vegetables and fruit.

 Argentina is any meat-lover's dream.
-Some of the most popular dishes, like locro, asado & parrillas and empanadas, often centre on carne (beef).
+Some of the most popular dishes, such as locro, asado and parrillas, and empanadas, often centre on carne (beef).
 Argentines largely still view vegetarian food as anything that isn't red meat – yes, that includes chicken.
-However, larger cities are seeing a boom in vegetarian and vegan restaurants.
+That said, larger cities are seeing a boom in vegetarian and vegan restaurants.
 Today, Buenos Aires has more than 60 vegetarian and vegan restaurants, plus many more that offer plant-based options.